MCGPPeters/Radix/C#/Design decisions.md

 Radix assumes the event store properly supports optimistic consurrency

-# Notifying issuers of command when concurrency errors occur
+# Communicating to the outside world

+When an aggregate received a command, it might have to communicate to the outside world.
+Since construction of the aggregate is performed by the runtime (using the new() constraint), we cannot perform constructor injection.

-When a true concurrency error occurs (i.e. a command was issued and conflicts were found that could not be resolved according to domain specific conflict resolution logic) the issuers of the command is notified about the cause of the conflict.
+When a true concurrency error occurs (i.e. a command was issued and conflicts were found that could not be resolved according to domain specific conflict resolution logic) a way to handle the conflicts must be provided.
 Conflict resolution logic relieves us from the need of enforcing in order message delivery, which is impossible to solve technically.
 It will be done on a best effort basis.

+When creating an aggregate, a record with settings can be provided.
+This will contain a method for handling concurrency conflicts as a minimum.
+When handling the command, the settings will be sent along with the command

 # Versioning of events